 📖Variations & Substitutions

-- Syrup - you can use maple syrup or use your favorite syrup.
+- Syrup - You can use maple syrup or your favorite syrup.

-🔪 Instructions for making French Toast Pigs in a Blanket
+🔪 How to Make French Toast Pigs in a Blanket

 - Preheat oven to 350 degrees F/176 degrees C and line a standard baking sheet with parchment paper (or spray with non-stick cooking spray).
 Grease 12 long wooden skewers with shortening.
 Cut wiener wraps in half and lay 1 slice of pre-cooked bacon on each wiener wrap.